-Environmental permits are needed by businesses that affect the environment by causing air pollution through release of smoke, dust, or solvent fumes; or by creating water or land contamination.
-This is a requirement of the Environmental Permitting (England and Wales) Regulations 2010.
+Businesses that affect the environment by causing air pollution through release of smoke, dust, or solvent fumes, or by creating water or land contamination, require environmental permits.
+This is a requirement of the Environmental Permitting (England and Wales) Regulations 2016 (As Amended)

 Some of the most common businesses in our area requiring an environmental permit include: